jennifert/jekyll-site/_posts/2015-03-17-Jekyll-Set-Up-Publish.markdown

 <img src="/wp-content/uploads/2015/jekyll4.png" alt="Terminal screen output showing prduction folder contents">

 Note: There will be separate posts on various items in the config file, how to get it running on Azure and finally, another on publishing to Github Pages, and CloudFlare.

+###Youtube Demo

+Here is a demo of the process to configure Ruby, and Jekyll on a system.

+{% youtube SRmNM6VjhZk "16by9" %}

 ###Resources
 + [Jekyll Docs](http://stackoverflow.com/a/4920620)